martinbradford/101Cats/docs/index.md

 This is the distribution point for 101Cats deliverables.
 It will typically contain a zip file called "setup.zip" and one or more documents giving installation instructions and release notes.
 No source code is included here.
 The source code is stored in a private GitHub repository which is made available to interested parties subject to some rules.
 Ping me a message if you want access.

+**101Cats** is a CAT control program written specifically for the Yaesu FTdx101 series of radios.
+These are complex radios with many functions and controls.
+The author had been a long-time user of other CAT programs including HRD and Win4Yaesu - both very competent pieces of software - but when I upgraded to the FTdx101D, I came to the conclusion that there was no generic CAT application that could really do it justice, so I started to write my own.
+That has developed into 101Cats.

 Please note that this software is distributed free of charge and with absolutely no guarantee at all.
 I developed it for my own use and there are a number of active users.
 I do try to fix bugs though I accept no commitment to do so.
 If you find a bug or have a suggestion for an improvement, please raise an issue or start a discussion thread.

-When I've worked out how to configure it, this repository will be published in a controlled manner as "www.101cats.co.uk"

 The installation image for the latest version (1.0.9.7) of the application can be obtained via the following [link](https://github.com/martinbradford/101Cats/raw/main/setup(1.0.9.7).zip) .